 True wooly starruses – Wooly starruses are spread throughout the tree of Ankylodactyla and bear the closest resemblance to the group’s common ancestor.
 They are, however, paraphyletic so a basal group was named the “true” wooly starruses and the rest were given their own classification.
 True woolies can be identified by the characteristic cowlick on either side of the belly.

-Four-tusked woolies – Males of these species bear horns reminiscent of Earthly hoofstock.
+Four-horned woolies – Males of these species bear horns reminiscent of Earthly hoofstock.
 The horns arose when the upper pair of tusks underwent additional fusion at the joints.
-The horns are used in defense, thermoregulation, display, and of course, fighting.
+The horns are used in defense, thermoregulation, display, and competition.

 Pillar-legged woolies – Ilian land animals are not known for their size, but members of this group can grow as large as a rhinoceros.
 Ossification of the neuroskeleton gave these animals the strongest bones on the planet, allowing their limbs to support a substantial weight.

 Starmice – Some resemble mice; others, rabbits.
 Innovations in sensory appendages give these animals the edge over their predators.
 The second-top pair of palps function solely as ears, while the center pair are whiskers.
 The second-bottom pair have been reduced to nubs used only in mating.
 Although lacking in depth perception, the eye is highly sensitive to motion, giving the animal a chance to escape before a predator gets the drop on it.